Lendal: Layout and architecture

-The street runs north-west from St Helen's Square to Museum Street.
-South of St Helen's Square, it continues as Coney Street.
-Museum Street was formerly known as Back Lendal, and both Lendal Tower on the York city walls, and Lendal Bridge lie on Museum Street, near where Lendal meets it.
+The street runs north-west from St Helen's Square to Museum Street, and south of the square it continues as Coney Street.
+Museum Street was formerly known as Back Lendal, and both Lendal Tower on the York city walls and Lendal Bridge lie on Museum Street, near the junction with Lendal.

-Judges' Lodgings lies on the north-east side of the street, while other listed buildings include the 19th-century Lendal House, and the terrace 13-23 Lendal, built in 1766.
-On the south-west side, 2 Lendal was originally a Congregational Chapel, built in 1816 by Pritchett and Watson.
-8 Lendal was built in the 17th-century as Lendal House, although it was refronted in the 19th century.
+The Grade I-listed Judges' Lodgings stands at No. 9 on the north-east side of the street, while other listed buildings include the 19th-century Lendal House at No. 11, and Nos.
+13–23, a terrace built in the mid-18th century.
+On the south-west side, No. 2 was originally a Congregational chapel, built in 1816 by Pritchett and Watson.
+No. 8 was built in the 17th century as Lendal House, although it was refronted in the 19th century.
+Nos.
 4A and 4B, behind it, are its former boat house and stable, and incorporate a surviving part of the friary wall.
-The terrace at 10, 12 and 14 Lendal was built in 1714, while the former post office, and Lendal Cellars, down an alleyway, are all listed.
+The Grade II*-listed terrace at Nos.
+10–14 was built in the early 18th century, while the former post office at No. 22, and Lendal Cellars pub, at No. 26 down an alleyway, are also listed.